Phobos-developers/Phobos/docs/Fixed-or-Improved-Logics.md

 - Fixed jumpjet units that are `Crashable` not crashing to ground properly if destroyed while being pulled by a `Locomotor` warhead.
 - Fixed jumpjet units being unable to turn to the target when firing from a different direction.
 - Fixed turreted jumpjet units always facing bottom-right direction when motion stops.
+- Fixed jumpjet objects being unable to use `Sensors`.
 - Fixed interaction of `UnitAbsorb` & `InfantryAbsorb` with `Grinding` buildings.
 The keys will now make the building only accept appropriate types of objects.
 - Fixed missing 'no enter' cursor for VehicleTypes being unable to enter a `Grinding` building.
 - Fixed Engineers being able to enter `Grinding` buildings even when they shouldn't (such as ally building at full HP).